stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 Stackers in particular are responsible for ensuring that they only sign reproduced blocks that contain exactly the same sequence of untainted transactions.
-They only sign replacement blocks which contain the same untainted transactions as before the Bitcoin fork.
+They only sign replacement blocks which contain the same untainted transactions in the same order and same block assignment as before the Bitcoin fork.

 Old Stacks blocks that contain potentially-invalid state are discarded.